GST and the Taxation of Cryptocurrencies

 • Should Individual Taxpayers Report Like Corporations?

 Companies must record virtual currency gains and losses.
-Individuals must report and tax cryptocurrency gains, but they are not required to disclose them like corporations.
+Individuals must report and tax cryptocurrency gains, but they aren’t required to disclose them as corporations do.

 • What is a “Virtual Digital Asset” (VDA)?